Fred’s been in touch. He’s been busy N scale railroading and shared pics of his stunning layout:

 So love what Fred wrote.
 This hobby is all about having fun – just as the Hall of Fame members (and others) said in the last post.

-A huge thanks to Fred for the pics, the narrative, and the wise words.
+A huge thanks to Fred for his N scale railroading pics, narrative, and the wise words.

 Please do keep ’em coming.